DrDam/Japloora/README.md

 Japloora not make Authentification, it only make identification.
 That mean a user can be identify via a JWT token composed with :

 - header almgorithme declaration : "HS256",
--payload :
+- payload :
--- "sub" parameter : site_key
+    - "sub" parameter : site_key
--- "use" parameter : my_username
+    - "use" parameter : my_username
-- secret key are composed with SHA256 encrytption of user_password
+- secret key are a SHA256 encrytption of user_password

 Parameters ( site_key, username and user_password ) are exchange out-of-line and the password where never send from client to server